-Stav has contributed breaking news about the EgyptAir flight MS804 crash to FOX News Channel, has updated the Northern Irish listeners about the recent 6.4 earthquake off Turkey's coast, has reported about the Greek and refugee/migrant crises to CBC and CBS Radio, has helped The Sunday Post publish a groundbreaking investigative article, and has also facilitated intelligence investigators with thorough commercial research.
-Apart from being an on-the-ground reporter and correspondent, Stav was also mentored as a writer/journalist by well-known US and British editors at the outset of her career, and is now a versatile and internationally published writer and journalist for Discover Magazine, BBC Travel, VICE, Nieman Journalism Lab, Earth Island Journal, Womankind, Tonic, Narratively, The Establishment, Global Government Forum, In The Fray, Overland, Permaculture Magazine, Earth Talk, Gadgette, GoNomad, and others.
+Stav has reported about the Greek and refugee/migrant crises for CBC and CBS Radio, has appeared live on FOX TV where she contributed breaking news about the EgyptAir flight MS804 crash, has updated Northern Irish BBC listeners about the summer 2017 6.4 earthquake off Turkey's coast, has helped The Sunday Post publish a groundbreaking investigative article, and has also facilitated intelligence investigators with thorough commercial research.
+Apart from being an on-the-ground reporter and correspondent, Stav is also a diverse writer and journalist, mentored by well-known US and British editors at the outset of her career.
+She has bylines on Discover Magazine, BBC Travel, VICE, Nieman Journalism Lab, Medium's member-only platform, Earth Island Journal, Bright Magazine, Womankind, Tonic, Narratively, The Establishment, Global Government Forum, In The Fray, Overland, Permaculture Magazine, Earth Talk, Gadgette, GoNomad, and others.
 A native of Greece gone international, she was awarded with the medal of Athens for her academic performances at age 17, and now holds an MSc in Risk, Crisis and Disaster Management (Leicester), a BSc in Psychology (Panteion), a Diploma in Feature Writing/Freelance Journalism (LSJ), the CPE (Br/Eng), the ECPE (Am/Eng), Certificates in foreign languages (B2 in Spanish, B2 in Italian etc) and not only.
 She was also a child actress and an athlete.
 Stav is proactive, fast, knowledgeable, resilient and well-connected, and able to conduct thorough and accurate research even under tight pressure.

 “We want to help newsrooms pull content in, which is exactly the opposite of what newsrooms have been doing: pushing content out